-The [RE] committee is also responsible for the IECC-Residential Provisions and Appendix T.
+The [RE] committee is also responsible for the IECC-Residential Provisions.

-For the development of the 2021 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
+For the development of the 2024 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years, as shown in the following Code Development Hearings Table.